LingmoOS/LingmoOS/shell/frameworks/drkonqi/README.md

 IncludeAll=true
 ```

-This operation mode primarily targets Plasma Mobile.
+This operation mode primarily targets Lingmo Mobile.
 It effectively catches and reports **all** coredumpd tracked
 crashes.
 This is notably including non-KDE software for which drkonqi will only offer tracing facilities but no active
 bug reporting.
 The use is that for systems where we are completely in control we'll want to give our users the ability
 to differentiate a crash in middleware from one in the application space (or defects caused by the former in the latter).